The club offers a wide range of disciplines to cater for most sporting and target shooters. These are as follows:

 Rifles and Carbines.
 Under lever carbine rifles such as Winchester and Marlin .357 magnum, .44 magnum and .45 Long Colt have been popular by most of our members and more recently AR15 type rifles in .30 calibre, 9mm and .45ACP have appeared, particularly those with a 'Lever Release' mechanism.
 Club 'practical' competitions are held twice a month.

 Long Barrelled Revolvers and Muzzle Loading Pistols.
-Thanks to the Labour government in 1997, pistol shooting in this country is now restricted to the above types of pistols.
-These pistols range from .22 calibre, through to .45 calibre.
+Thanks to the Labour government in 1997, pistol shooting here in the United Kingdom is now restricted to the above types of firearms.
+Pistols range from .22 calibre, through to .45 calibre.
 Modern pistols such as the Ruger ‘Old Army’ are by far the most accurate and reliable muzzle loading pistols used at the Club.
 Long barrel conventional revolvers and more recently .22 semi-auto pistols are permitted in this country, provided the overall length of the revolver/pistol measures at least 60cm (24").
 This can be achieved by a minimum barrel length of 30cm (12"), and a rod or wrist brace being fitted to the grip.